yubrajbhoi/termux-python/Doc/c-api/typeobj.rst

       To indicate that a class has changed call :c:func:`PyType_Modified`

       .. warning::
-         This flag is present in header files, but is an internal feature and should not be used.
+         This flag is present in header files, but is not be used.
          It will be removed in a future version of CPython

 .. c:member:: const char* PyTypeObject.tp_doc

    An optional pointer to a NUL-terminated C string giving the docstring for this type object.
-This is exposed as the :attr:`__doc__` attribute on the type and instances of the type.
+This is exposed as the :attr:`~type.__doc__` attribute on the type and instances of the type.

    **Inheritance:**